U.S. Democrat Schiff says Trump's Ukraine call could justify impeachment

 Democratic Senator Chris Murphy said on NBC’s “Meet the Press” that Congress needs to hear from the whistleblower.
 If the allegations are sustained, there would be an “open-and-shut” case for impeachment, he said.

-Impeachment proceedings in Congress can lead to a president being removed from office, but Democrats would need support from Trump’s fellow Republicans who control the Senate.
+Impeachment proceedings in Congress, which begin in the House, can lead to a president being removed from office, but Democrats would need support from Trump’s fellow Republicans who control the Senate.

-The Wall Street Journal and other news outlets on Friday said Trump repeatedly asked Zelensky to investigate unsubstantiated charges that Biden, while vice president, threatened to withhold U.S. aid unless a prosecutor who was looking into a gas company in which Biden’s son was involved was fired.

-Trump, reports said, urged Zelensky, a comedian who had just won election, to speak with his personal lawyer, Giuliani, who has promoted the allegations against Biden and his son and acknowledged that he pressed for a Ukrainian investigation.
+According to Friday’s reports, Trump urged Zelensky, a comedian who had just won election, to speak with Giuliani.

+Giuliani, the former New York City mayor, has promoted the allegations against Biden and his son, Hunter, and acknowledged that he pressed for a Ukrainian investigation.

+Biden on Saturday said there should be an investigation into Trump’s call, saying it “appears to be an overwhelming abuse of power.”

-Reporting by Nandita Bose, Sarah N. Lynch and Lawrence Hurley; Editing by Lisa Shumaker
+Reporting by Nandita Bose, Sarah N. Lynch and Lawrence Hurley; Editing by Heather Timmons, Lisa Shumaker and Daniel Wallis